bost-ty/bost-ty/README.md

   - Designed to reduce cognitive overhead for technical directors building their projects, reducing errors and making it easier to get to the interesting stuff.
 - Bird Suite
   - A frontend-based Twitch analytics app that enables event tagging, knows the difference between a "viewer" and a "chatter", and makes it simple to find out what makes people join and watch a Twitch livestream.
+- Bird Talk
+-   A full-stack application for managing livestream interactivity.
+Simplifies the complicated parts and doesn't break when the show is busy.

-A lot of my *really fun* work is client-based and so isn't public on GitHub, but I hope you'll take a look around my projects/repos and see what looks cool to you.
+A lot of my *really fun and cool* work is client-based and not public, but I hope you'll take a look around my projects/repos and see what looks cool to you.

-Thanks!
+Cheers,
+Will

 :)